|

 others.

-Sculptors and Engravers of the United States Colonial to 2002”,
+Sculptors and Engravers of the United States, Who’s Who

 He is published in American Artist Magazine, July 1974 &